pajserman/IoT-plants/README.md

 # Monitor plant environment (IoT device)

 **Author**: Hannes Månsson (id: hm222zv)

 **Time to complete build**: 1-3 days

-This tutorial walks trough the steps of making a simple IoT-device that kan monitor sun exposure, temperature and humidity of the environment around your plants.
+This tutorial walks through the steps of making a simple IoT-device that can monitor sun exposure, temperature and humidity of the environment around your plants.
 This tutorial was mad as an assignment to a [IoT-course](https://lnu.se/en/course/introduction-to-applied-internet-of-things/distance-international-summer/) at Linnaeus University.
 The project takes about 1 day to build and maybe 2 extra for setting up the digital infrastructure.
 It all depends on how comfortable you are with programmering and if you have self-hosted services before.

 > [!IMPORTANT]
 > This tutorial assumes you have a basic knowledge of the concept of Internet Of Things (IoT).
 If not, here is a list of things you should do some further reading on before preceding: